Bri Teresi Sizzles In Lacy Lingerie While Petting Cat

 "It doesn't have to be raining I would spend any day with you I especially would love a golf day with you," a second Instagram user chimed in.

-“Truly stunning and beautiful pose of purrrrfection [sic],” quipped a third fan with several kissing emoji.
+"Truly stunning and beautiful pose of purrrrfection," quipped a third fan with several kissing emoji.

 "What a gorgeous pussycat beautiful and lovely lady with that gorgeous hot body pretty smile and lovely legs enjoy," a fourth comment read.

-Earlier in the month, Bri shared a snap that saw her looking smoking hot in a black lace negligee that featured a sexy cut-out section between her breasts.
+Earlier in the month, Bri shared a snap which captured her looking smoking hot in a black lace negligee that featured a sexy cut-out section between her breasts.
 She leaned against a wall while lifting the hem of the garment.